JanJericevic/MiRco_docs/docs/MiR100/mir_web_interface.md

 ![web interface dashboard designer](./img/interface__create_dashboard.jpg)

 ##### Example dashboards
 In the dashboards list you can find the *FE_standard* and *FE_joysticks* dashboards. *FE_standard* is a template for a standard use case and is a good starting place for designing your own. *FE_joysticks* is a dashboard that contains only joystick control widgets where each joystick has a different speed setting.
 This is practical for manual control of the robot where you want to use different speeds - slower for narrower areas, and faster for open space.
+The best way to use the joystick is to access the web interface on your phone and guide the robot with your finger.

 TODO: joystick dashboard screenshot